 - 1. Each team may be comprised of a maximum of 30 participating members. - 2.
 Participants may include cheer, dance, mascots, band, drumline, flag corps, etc. - 3.
-All Participating members must meet NCA & NDA eligibility verification requirements and exclusivity policy, and must also meet all respective school's eligibility requirements. (see page 2). - 4.
+All Participating members must meet NCA & NDA eligibility verification requirements and exclusivity policy, and must also meet all respective school's eligibility requirements.
+(See Rule Book) - 4.
 Cheer participants may NOT also be members of a cheer team competing in another cheer division at the NCA & NDA Collegiate Cheer and Dance Championship. - 5.
-Dance participants may utilize this as their second routine. - a.
-Due to the time of day that the Game Day division will be offered, only dancers in the Team Performance, Hip Hop, or Pom categories will be eligible. - 6.
-All participating members, coaches and directors must follow the championship rules for Code of Conduct, Sportsmanship, and School Representation. (see page 1). - 7.
-Performance Area is restricted to the 42' x 54' performance mat and must follow cheer boundary rules for the competition for all participants. (see page 7). - 8.
+Dance participants may utilize this as their second routine. - Due to the time of day that the Game Day division will be offered, only dancers in the Team Performance, Pom or Hip Hop categories will be eligible. - 6.
+All participating members, coaches and directors must follow the championship rules for Code of Conduct, Sportsmanship, and School Representation.
+(See Rule Book) - 7.
+Performance Area is restricted to the 42' x 54' performance mat and must follow cheer boundary rules for the competition for all participants.
+(See Rule Book) - 8.
 The maximum time allotted for each Game Day performance is three (3) minutes. - 9.
 Recorded band music is required and must follow the Varsity Spirit Music Guidelines.
 Visit Varsity.com/music for more information.
 No voice-overs or words may be recorded to make the team's vocal projection sound louder. - 10.
-The use of signs, flags, banners or other spirit related props are highly recommended. - a.
-Props may be touching out of bounds without penalty, however participants may not step out of bounds with both feet to retrieve the prop. - b.
-No items may be thrown, tossed, or released from the performance area into the crowd. - c.
-Instruments may not be utilized in skills. - 11.
-Use of fire, noxious gases, live animals, weapons, and other potentially hazardous elements are strictly prohibited (including, but not limited to, guns, knives, swords, nun-chucks, etc.).
+The use of signs, flags, banners or other spirit related props are highly recommended. - Props may be touching out of bounds without penalty, however participants may not step out of bounds with both feet to retrieve the prop. - No items may be thrown, tossed, or released from the performance area into the crowd. - Instruments may not be utilized in skills. - Use of fire, noxious gases, live animals, weapons, and other potentially hazardous elements are strictly prohibited (including, but not limited to, guns, knives, swords, nun-chucks, etc.).